msf-Root-ExE/ProjectStart/README.md

-# nmap_tcp_scan

-The script will creat a new folder and save all output inside.
+The script will create a new folder and save all output inside.
 The script will run a ping sweep and a fast scan on all the hosts found.
 A full port 0 -Pn scan will then be done on the entire network.

-To use: download the script
+To use, download the script

 git clone https://github.com/msf-Root-ExE/nmap_tcp_scan.git

 Go into the directory and modify the permissions of the script

 chmod 700 nmap_tcp_scan.sh

 To run the script

 ./nmap_tcp_scan.sh

-Enter the nework range xxx.xxx.xxx.xxx/xx and the results will start coming in.
+Enter the network range xxx.xxx.xxx.xxx/xx and the results will start coming in.

-This script will 3 3 diffrend scans.
+This script will 3 3 different scans.

 1. Ping Sweep to identify live hosts
 2. Fast Scan on all hosts identified
 3. Full Scan on the whole range, including port 0 with ping disabled.